annaverpcs/ask-ACD1025/README.md

 8 You could recheck the commit history by typing git log

-9 Switch to master to update code on master branch: git checkout master AND git pull
+9 Switch to master to update code on master branch: git checkout main AND git pull

 10 Switch to your branch again: git checkout name_of_your_branch

-11 To make sure there won't be any conflicts in your future PR (Pull Request) run command git merge master
+11 To make sure there won't be any conflicts in your future PR (Pull Request) run command git merge main

 12 Run project to double-check if it is not broken.